Caring for breast cancer survivors in primary care

 Kathryn Jane Trotter

-Dr. Trotter is the lead faculty for the Women’s Health Nurse Practitioner major.
+Dr. Trotter is the director of the Women’s Health Nurse Practitioner program.
 She teaches in the advanced women’s health courses as well as the basic perinatal health course and gynecology content within other courses for all NP students.
 40% of her time is clinical practice as a Certified Nurse-Midwife and Family Nurse Practitioner in the Duke University Medical Center.
 She is the senior NP for the benign breast clinic as well as a high-risk breast cancer clinic at the Duke Comprehensive Cancer Center.
-In 2008, she adapted a shared medical appointment model to develop an innovative breast cancer survivor clinic there also.
+She adapted a shared medical appointment model to develop an innovative breast cancer survivor clinic there as well as the high risk population more recently.

-Kathy Trotter is a strong clinician with interests in women’s health and families.
-Her current research focuses on application of group health care models to prenatal care, parenting, and chronic illnesses (particularly breast cancer survivors).
+Kathy Trotter is a strong clinician with interest in women’s health and families.
+Her current research focuses on application of group health care models to prenatal care, parenting, and chronic illnesses (particularly breast cancer survivors and previvors).
+When teaching, she is intentional about structuring methods of support and connection for nurses in graduate education programs, and has done evaluation of APN student perception of their experience within their university.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.